 “Weird babble of tongues.”

 “Wild scene last night on Azusa Street.”

 “Gurgle of a wordless talk by a Sister.”

 “They make weird babbling sounds.”

 “They never dismiss church.”

-All of these efforts to ridicule the meetings did not hinder the work of God at 312 Azusa Street, instead worldwide curiosity of a mighty out pouring of the Holy Spirit was created.
-True word of the revival spread abroad through The Apostolic Faith, a paper that Seymour sent free of charge to some 50,000 subscribers.
-From Azusa Street Pentecostalism spread rapidly around the world and began its advance toward becoming a major force in Christendom.
+All of these efforts to ridicule the meetings did not hinder the work of God at 312 Azusa Street.
+Instead, a worldwide curiosity of a mighty outpouring of the Holy Spirit was created.
+Word of the revival spread abroad through The Apostolic Faith, a paper that Seymour sent free of charge to some 50,000 subscribers.
+From Azusa Street, Pentecostalism spread rapidly around the world and began its advance toward becoming a major force in Christendom.